rainmanh/jumpscale_core8/docs/AYS/FileDetails/AYS-repo.md

 - **services**

   - Here the actual expanded services instances live
+  - A `service.json` file which has checksums of all actions defined to track updated as well states and results of the executing actions and some metadata.
-  - An `instance.hrd` file has all the info as required to make a deployment reality (install)
+  - A `data.json` file has all the info as required to make a deployment reality (install)
-  - An `state.md` file which is the file which has all info related with states and results of the executing actions
+  - An `schema.capnp` file which contains the service schema to be configured by the data.

 ```
 !!!